Minecraft: Story Mode

 The game follows the same episodic format as other Telltale Games titles, such as The Walking Dead, The Wolf Among Us, Tales from the Borderlands, and Game of Thrones.
 The story revolves around a player-created character named Jesse, originally an everyman, who later becomes a hero together with their friends.
 During the first four episodes, Jesse and their friends attempt to reassemble an old group of heroes known as the Order of the Stone to save the Overworld from the destructive Wither Storm.
 The rest of the first season follows Jesse and their friends, now the new Order of the Stone, on a new adventure after discovering a powerful artifact.
 In the second season, Jesse faces the powerful Admin.

 The game was available for Windows, macOS, PlayStation 3, PlayStation 4, Wii U, Nintendo Switch, Xbox 360, Xbox One, Android, iOS and Apple TV.
 A retail version was released in December 2016, and the game's first season, excluding the DLC episodes, was released on Netflix in late 2018.
-However, both seasons of the game became unplayable due to the closure of Telltale Games in late 2018, causing the game to be ultimately discontinued on June 25, 2019.
+However, both seasons of the game were removed from digital storefronts due to the closure of Telltale Games in late 2018, causing the game to be ultimately discontinued on June 25, 2019.
 The Netflix release of the game was removed on December 5, 2022.